Everything you need to know about…

 Beginner-friendly adult shoes are also an option here.
-There plenty to chose from, although you children might find that women’s climbing shoes fit better than the men’s due to the thinner heel and higher arches.
+There is plenty to choose from, although your children might find that women’s climbing shoes fit better than men’s due to the thinner heel and higher arches.

-If your little crusher and wants to step up their game or try their hand at competition climbing, then having a secondary pair of aggressive climbing shoes that they can slip is a good idea.
+If your little crusher wants to step up their game or try their hand at competition climbing, then having a secondary pair of aggressive climbing shoes that they can slip into is a good idea.

 La Sportiva Maverink

 If your child takes climbing seriously, then they are going to need a shoe that offers them a higher level of performance.
 In the world of modern comp climbing, the large volume holds and smeary problems require a softer, more aggressive style of shoe.

 If your child can fit into them, there are plenty of good gym climbing shoes out there.
 The Scarpa Drago, Instinct VS, Five Ten Hiangle and La Sportiva Skwama are some of our favorite models.
 All these shoes also have women-specific variations which not only come in smaller sizes but are thinner around the heel and, as well as less volume across the top of the shoe.

 If you don’t want an adult’s performance shoe, then the best choice is the La Sportiva Maverink.
 This shoe is designed to deliver the level of performance you would expect from a serious shoe, while still providing the support a child’s shoe should have.

 It’s not just the kids that love this one either.
 There plenty of older climbers who hail the Maerink as one of the best gym shoes out there.